-Just to take one example: They all seem to be operating under the same unproven conceit: that the original is the benchmark against which all other pressings should be compared.
+Just to take one example: They all seem to be operating under the same evidence-free conceit: that the original is the benchmark against which all other pressings should be compared.

 To those of us who have played Beatles pressings by the hundreds, this is patent nonsense.
 To cite just one instance, a recent Hot Stamper listing notes:

 We defy any original to step into the ring with it.
 One thing we can tell you, it would not be a fair fight.
 The cutting equipment to make a record of this quality did not exist in 1967, not at EMI anyway.